Microchip-MPLAB-Harmony/net_apps_sam_e5x/docs/GUID-38E38B4A-FB31-4255-BED2-1ABC7D9ACC31.md

 **TCP/IP WEB-NET & FTP SERVER Running Application**

-This application uses more than one FS for the TCP/IP application demonstration.
-Here HTTP Net server uses Microchip Proprietary File System \(MPFS\) as a read only FS.
+This application uses more than one FS for the TCP/IP application demonstration.<br />Here HTTP Net server uses Microchip Proprietary File System \(MPFS\) as a read only FS.
 Here MPFS FS reads web pages from Non-Volatile Memory \(NVM\) media which is used to store the web server pages.

 The FAT FS File System read and writes to SDCard memory media which is used for storing any type of files.
 FTP server will read from and write to this SDcard media using FAT FS.